 Brief Description of the Tax Model

-The Urban-Brookings Tax Policy Center’s large-scale microsimulation model produces revenue and distribution estimates of the U.S. federal tax system.
+The Urban-Brookings Tax Policy Center (TPC) large-scale microsimulation model produces estimates of how current and proposed tax policies will affect federal revenues and the distribution of tax burdens by income.
 The model is similar to those used by the Congressional Budget Office (CBO), the Joint Committee on Taxation (JCT), and the Treasury's Office of Tax Analysis (OTA).

 I. Tax Model Database

-We next use cross-tabulations of age, filing status, and income sources provided to us by SOI and implement a raking algorithm to impute the ages of taxpayers and their dependents onto the LAPUF.
-We add information on other demographic characteristics and sources of income that are not reported on tax returns through a constrained statistical match of the LAPUF with data for 2011 from the March 2012 Current Population Survey (CPS) of the U.S. Census Bureau.
 That match also generates a sample of individuals who do not file individual income tax returns (“non-filers”).
 The data set combining filers from the LAPUF (augmented by demographic and other information from the CPS) and non-filers from the CPS provides us with a representative sample of the entire population rather than just the segment that files income tax returns.
-This allows us to estimate the revenue and distributional impact of tax proposals that would potentially affect current non-filers.
+This allows us to estimate the revenue and distributional impact of tax proposals (such as refundable tax credits) that would potentially affect current non-filers.

 A. Wealth Imputations